mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 .. vale on

 This endpoint allows you to import a Mautic campaign from a previously exported JSON or ZIP file.
+Refer to `REST API Authentication <https://developer.mautic.org/?php#basic-authentication>`_ for authentication details.

 .. vale off